processmining-in-logistics/psm/README.md

 ## Links

-* The source code and documentation are available [here](https://github.com/processmining-in-logistics/psm/tree/pqr).
-* This documentation as a pdf file is available [here](https://github.com/processmining-in-logistics/psm/tree/pqr).
+* This documentation as a pdf file is available [XXX](https://github.com/processmining-in-logistics/psm/tree/pqr).
+* The source code and documentation are available [https://github.com/processmining-in-logistics/psm/tree/pqr](https://github.com/processmining-in-logistics/psm/tree/pqr).
-* Click the figure below to watch the demo

-[![Multi Dimensional Performance Analysis and Monitoring Using Integrated Performance Spectra](/docs/figures/components_screenshot.png)](https://youtu.be/NI6to1pstKM)
+* Click the figure below to watch the demo [https://youtu.be/NI6to1pstKM](https://youtu.be/NI6to1pstKM) [![Multi Dimensional Performance Analysis and Monitoring Using Integrated Performance Spectra](/docs/figures/components_screenshot.png)](https://youtu.be/NI6to1pstKM)